Kitchen & Bar RemodelSouthWood, Tallahassee

 November 24th, 2021

 There are many factors that can lead a job to go over the initial time frame.
 For this job, many smaller delays and change orders added up to the overall month and a half delay.
 Some examples included delays in templating and installing the countertops, reinstalling the security systems in the doors, and troubles installing the wine fridge in the bar.
 However, it wasn’t all delays on this project.
 There were occasions where the project was able to be moved up such as the dishwasher getting installed 10 days early.

 Fixed Price Proposal: $103,522.44

 Final Project Cost: $110,947.54

 The answer is luckily easy to explain.
 First, during the design and selections phase of the project, the homeowners decided to use more expensive materials for areas such as the cabinets, countertops, and lighting fixtures.
-Second, There was $7,425.10 in change orders after the final contract was signed including items like replacing the livingroom fan and replacing many of the bedroo doors.
+Second, there was $7,425.10 in change orders after the final contract was signed, including items like replacing the living room fan and replacing many of the bedroom doors.